Zero forcing irredundant sets: Effect of graph operations on upper ZIr number

 Let $\hat S\cap V(C_r)=\{y_1,\dots,y_\ell\}$ and suppose that $u\in F_{y_i}$ for $i=1,\dots,\ell$ (which implies $u\not\in \hat S$).
 It suffices to show that $\ell\le r-\gamma(C_r)$.
 Since $u\in F_{y_i}$, $F_{y_i}$ must contain a dominating set for $C_r$ for every $y_i$.
 Recall that $|\hat S|\le r+1-|\cup_{i=1}^kF_{y_i}|+k=r-|\lp\cup_{i=1}^kF_{y_i}\rp\cap V(C_r)|+k$ for $k=1,\dots,\ell$ (Observation \ref{privatefortsum}).
 In order to have $|\hat S| = r-|\lp\cup_{i=1}^k F_{y_i}\rp\cap V(C_r)| + k$ there must be a set $\hat D$ such that $\hat D\cup\{y_i\}$ is a minimum dominating set for $i=1,\dots,\ell$.
 Since $r\ge 5$, there does not exist such a set for $\ell=r-\gamma(C_r)$.

-It is well-known that $\Z(W_{r+1})=3$ and easy to see that $\zbar(W_{r+1})=3$ since any zero forcing set must contain two consecutive cycle vertices and $u$, or three consecutive cycle vertices, and any set of this type is minimal.
+It is well known that $\Z(W_{r+1})=3$ and easy to see that $\zbar(W_{r+1})=3$ since any zero forcing set must contain two consecutive cycle vertices and $u$, or three consecutive cycle vertices, and any set of this type is minimal.
 By Corollary \ref{prop: min deg bnd}, $3=\delta(W_{r+1})=3\le \zir(W_{r+1})$. \epf

 We now consider the corona product of two graphs.
 The following notational conventions will be used throughout the rest of this section.
 Let $G$ and $H$ be graphs on $n_G$ and $n_H$ vertices, respectively.
 Let $v_1,\ldots, v_{n_G}$ denote the vertices of $G$.
 For $i= 1,\ldots, n_G$ let $H_i$ denote the copy of $H$ in $G\circ H$ whose vertices are adjacent to $v_i$, and let $H_i'$ denote the subgraph of $G\circ H$ induced by $V(H_i)\cup \{v_i\}$, which is isomorphic to $H\vee K_1$.
 The next result states basic facts about forts and ZIr-sets of coronas $G\circ H$ when $H$ has no isolated vertices.